Cremation Urn 101

 Chief among these compliments to cremation jewelry may be the many varieties of artistic works available in which a crafts person incorporates a tiny amount of ashes directly into a handmade piece.
 A number of glass blowers have begun offering this special service in recent years, for example.
 For a surprisingly affordable rate, these artists will hand blow a beautifully ornate piece, and, in the process, mix in a half teaspoon or so of ashes that a family member has mailed.
 These pieces can be designed, just like cremation jewelry itself, so that the ashes are visible as part of the work or the ashes can be so thoroughly incorporated into the blown art that the casual observer will never know they are there.

 Still another other type of memorial products that is similarly complimentary to cremation jewelry is a new concept known as Art in Ashes.
 With this service, a professional artist will create an abstract painting and then, as a final, intensely personal touch, mix a tiny amount of cremation ashes into the work before shipping it to a customer.
 Abstract art is usually the best choice for a work of this nature, because it reflects that spiritually of the person the painting memorializes.
-A serious, studious personality, of course, would probably best be memorialized with a painting that features plenty of dark, seriously colors and solidly bold lines.
+A serious, studious personality, of course, would probably best be memorialized with a painting that features plenty of dark, somber colors and solidly bold lines.
 A playful spirit, on the other hand might best be remembered in a painting that is bright and haphazardly unpredictable.

 And still another tradition that is complimentary to cremation jewelry is the keepsake cremation urn.
 These little pieces are, in effect, miniature models of traditional cremation urns.
 They are intended to hold a small portion of cremation remains, and many families buy several of them so that a loved one's ashes can be divided among many different people in a family that lives in far flung places.
 All of these complimentary new memorial services give mourners who are coping with the emotionally difficult challenge of losing a loved one many comforting options.
 It is not uncommon for families to combine their use of cremation jewelry with a keepsake urn, for example, or with a hand blown glass piece.
 Even more, it is also common for families to decide upon more than one style of cremation jewelry for their memorial needs.
 In short, cremation jewelry along with its many related complimentary new traditions for memorializing the special people in our lives, gives modern man an almost unlimited array of options to choose from when deciding how to make sure our loved one's legacy is preserved with dignity for the ages.